SowmiyaSunil/broadridge/README.md

 	Update the min_Comits & min_date if the current number of commits is less than the previous min commit and date.
 	If  multiple dates have the same number of commits: appending the date to the respective list.
 •  Printing Results: print the dates with the maximum and minimum commits along with the total number of commits on those dates.

+We can use python application to run the code.